"KEEP A G00D FOOT RIGHT OFF IN HER AZZ (LUV)" - FUZZY BAD F00T

 "Keep That Bitch 10 Toes, Firm On The Hoe Stroll" - Ralo Da Piiiiiimp

 ...the most important of all our evolutionary developments over the past five million years - our adoption of an upright stance and gait.
 As we have seen, it left hands free for tool design when the human brain eventually began its enlargement and onward push to consciousness and intelligence.
-"Upright posture is the surprise, the difficult event, the rapid and fundamental reconstruction of our anatomy," writes Stephan Jay Gould in his essay Our Greatest Evolutionary Step
+"Upright posture is the surprise, the difficult event, the rapid and fundamental reconstruction of our anatomy," writes Stephan Jay Gould in his essay Our Greatest Evolutionary Step:

 We sadly take our two-legged prowess for granted, says Gould.
 "It is now two in the morning and I'm finished," he concludes.
 "I think I'll walk over to the refrigerator and get a beer; then I'll go to sleep.
-Culture-bound creature that I am, the dream I have in an hour or so when I'm supine astounds me ever so much more than the stroll I will now perform perpendicular to the floor."
+Culture-bound creature that I am, the dream I have in an hour or so when I'm supine astounds me ever so much more than the stroll I will now perform perpendicular to the floor."The subsequent enlargement of our brain is, in anatomical terms, a secondary epiphenomenon, an easy transformation embedded in a general pattern of human evolution.
+As a pure problem in architectural reconstruction, upright posture is far-reaching and fundamental, an enlarged brain superficial and secondary.
+But the effect of our larger brain has far outstripped the relative ease of its construction.

 The move to upright gait involved major anatomical changes all right, but not all were beneficial.
 Walking on two legs produces greater wear and tear on hips, which have to bear our entire body weight.
 In other primates, this load is shared over four limbs.
 Bipedal humans pay the price through disablement, in our later years, that can only be put right through hip replacement operations.
 Such medical intervention is also a consequence of our increasing longevity, of course.
 However, other side effects intrude at a far younger age, the most profound emerging because we have evolved relatively narrow hips and pelvises.
 Had we retained the wide hips of apes, our centers of gravity would have swung around all over the place when we walked, and our gait would have become enormously draining in terms of energy expenditure.
 So we adopted a narrow, cyndrical form and stance, with knees tucked underneath our bodies.
 (We may take pride because Homo sapiens is "the smart ape," yet we could equally call ourselves "the knock-kneed primate.")
 This posture has allowed us to stride across the globe - but at a cost.